syyunn/DeepWTO/data/label/GATT III/gatt_III.md

-# About the Collaborator
+### About the Collaborator
-[Jaewon Shin](crane1363@gmail.com) is a high commissioned officer of South Korea Government who's working in the ministry of trade of South Korea Gov.
+Jaewon Shin is a high commissioned officer of South Korea Government who's working in the ministry of trade of South Korea Government.

-# Following is the case ds numbs that GATT III had been cited by Panel
+To contact with Shin, please email to __crane1363@gmail.com___

+### About the Labelling Process
 [Jaewon Shin] and [Zachary Yoon] has conducted labelling about the inconsistency of GATT III with limiting its scope on GATT III itself, not narrowing down to the paragraph level, such as III:2, III:4 or III:8.